vikingosegundo/vikingosegundo.github.io/_posts/2015-12-23-solid-swift-dip.md

 Often your hear about Dependency Injection Frameworks, Reflection,… , but seriously: It is much simple:

-> «Dependency injection means giving an object its instance variables.
+> Dependency injection means giving an object its instance variables.
 Really.
-That's it.» — [James Shore](http://www.jamesshore.com/Blog/Dependency-Injection-Demystified.html)
+That's it. — [James Shore](http://www.jamesshore.com/Blog/Dependency-Injection-Demystified.html)

 So this means we could just add a date formatter object to our struct, but actually we don't need to write it to a property, but that is an implementation detail.
 Only the convenient init needs to use the formatter, we don't need to keep it.

-{% highlight objc %}
+{% highlight swift %}
 enum TrackedHoursError: ErrorType {
     case InvalidDate
 }